 The meeting opened at 7.30 p.m.

+Those present: Peter Lotarius, Chairman (PL); David Wright, Vice-Chairman (DW); Rob Breakwell (RB); David Hunt (DH); David Cumming (DC); Heather Doig (HD); Kate Lloyd, Clerk (KL).

 1. Apologies for absence.
 The full Council was present.

-2. Declarations of Interest.I
+2. Declarations of Interest.
+There were no changes to the Declarations of Interest.

+3. Minutes of the last meeting.
 The Minutes of the last meeting were agreed and then signed by PL as a true record.

 4. Matters arising from the Minutes.
 Action